ZOOtroop - Applications are live!

 ZOOtroop Member Requirements

-- Must be able to attend 6 of the 8 ZOOtroop meetings
+- Must be able to attend 70% of ZOOtroop meetings

 - Serve minimum two (2) year term (terms begin July each year)